Invisible Oranges: Background (2006–2012)

 Cosmo Lee started Invisible Oranges in September 2006 as a repository for his articles published by other magazines, such as PopMatters, Decibel, Stylus Magazine, and Metal Injection.
 Lee had recently moved from San Francisco, California to Berlin, Germany and published all of the articles in English.
 The website's first article was a scathing review of Voodoocult's debut Jesus Killing Machine, published on October 6, 2006.
+The site's name is derived from a common grasping hand gesture heavy metal singers make while performing ("holding an invisible orange").

 On September 24, 2011, after five years of running the blog, Lee stepped down as editor-in-chief of Invisible Oranges, but retained ownership of the domain.
 The announcement was made six months earlier, on March 21, 2011, at which time Lee invited new writers to apply as editors and contributors.
 On August 26, 2011, Lee posted a second and final recruitment offer for editors, text editors, art directors, gatekeepers, calendar managers and writers.
 It was at this time that Vanessa Salvia joined as text editor, Haku Chamberlin-Bee joined as a designer and others joined the team in positions offered by Lee.
 Lee has since gone on to become associate director of direct response at the Children's Hospital Los Angeles.

 Michael Nelson replaced Lee as editor-in-chief in September 2011 and remained in that position for the next nine months.
 Aaron Lariviere replaced Nelson as editor-in-chief in May 2012 but only lasted a brief eight months.
 Nelson and Lariviere were both contributing writers at Stereogum during their time at Invisible Oranges.